Finance Analytics: How BI Helps in Budgeting, Forecasting & Risk Control

 1.1) BI for Finance Is Not Reporting.
 It Is Behaviour Control of the Reporting System.

 Finance BI is not only about creating reports and dashboards.
-It is about controlling how the financial data is produced, validated and used across the organisation.
-A strong finance BI system makes sure that the financial KPIs are consistent, traceable and easy to trust.
+It is about controlling how the financial data is produced, validated and used across the organization.
+A strong finance Business Intelligence system makes sure that the financial KPIs are consistent, traceable and easy to trust.
 Numbers should be updated in a predictable way and should be auditable also.
-This allows budgeting and forecasting and also allows the commercial teams to work from the same number of facts.
-Enterprises expect enforcement of clear KPI definitions, automated reconciliation etc. from BI.

 1.2) Finance BI Answers Questions That Dashboards Alone Cannot Guarantee

 Finance BI does much more than only showing charts.
 It helps the finance teams understand and also trust the numbers behind the charts.
 When there is a right BI setup, the teams can easily see what was spent, how much difference is there between the actuals and the budget and where the numbers do not match across the systems.
-BI also keeps a track of financial reports that determine whether they are delivered on time or not.
-Finance teams must rely on the BI systems that help in ensuring that whether the data is reconciled, consistent and traceable or not.

 2. Budgeting with BI: Moving from Manual Assembly to System-Owned Budgets